-• Click the OK button and click on Yes when asked whether envelopes are to be created in Microsoft Excel, and choose No when asked to save the changes to the current model since there have been no manual changes to it.
+• Click the OK button and choose No when asked to save the changes to the current model since there have been no manual changes to it.

 The automatic post-processor will now extract the results from the loaded analysis results and generate a new Microsoft Excel spreadsheet in the working folder.